Patients with kidney and vascular diseases need innovative solutions that deliver clinically meaningful benefits.

 By tackling the difficult challenges facing patients with kidney disease, we aim to address the urgent demand for new treatments to improve patient outcomes.
 Hear directly from patients and physicians here.

 Peripheral Artery Disease

-Patients with PAD experience a blockage in the arteries providing blood to the legs.
-Patients with PAD often experience reduced quality of life, with daily activities significantly curtailed by leg pain that only abates with rest.
+Patients with PAD experience a blockage in the arteries providing blood to the legs, often resulting in reduced quality of life, with daily activities significantly curtailed by leg pain that only abates with rest.
 Patients may also experience leg pain at rest, gangrene or tissue death, and may require amputation.
 Many patients with PAD do not receive meaningful symptom relief from lifestyle modification, exercise, or medical therapy.
 For these patients, the next option is typically an invasive revascularization procedure such as open surgical bypass or angioplasty.
 These procedures often lack durability, resulting in the potential for repeat interventions, symptom recurrence and disease progression.